Grilled Turkey Breast – a simple, easy grilled turkey breast recipe that is juicy, packed with flavor and perfect for your small gathering!

 - Close Grill: Close grill and let cook for a total of approximately 14-15 minutes per pound or until the turkey reaches an internal temp of 165 at the thickest part of the bird and juices run clear.

-- Temp: Drop grill temp to 325.
-Grill temp will drop substantially after opening the grill to put the bird inside.
+- Temp: As soon as you close the lid, drop the grill temp to 325.
+Note, grill temp will drop substantially after opening the grill to put the bird inside.

 - Basting: Only open the grill once or twice to baste during cooking time.
 You can baste using the other 1/4 cup of melted butter or by taking the juices that have gathered in the bottom of your pan (or both).